 Like Lauren, you too should figure out what your top places to travel are before you leave.
 It’s not only one less thing to worry about once you’re there, but also, with your list already created, you can start tackling it ASAP.

-Marissa Marano, a senior at UNH, took her bucket list one step further.
+Marissa Marano, a graduate from UNH, took her bucket list one step further.
 Before leaving for Barcelona, she planned out the sights she wanted to see, such as the Trevi Fountain in Rome, instead of just the cities.
 “It was fun and we made the most out of everything because we loved crossing off things!
 The last one we did [was] on our last day and it was just really meaningful,” Marissa says.

 Not sure of your destination’s must-sees?
 Not a problem—we’ve got you covered.
 From TripAdvisor to guide books to plain old Google searches (“best things to do in X” or “bucket list ideas for X”), it’s easy to come by lists—and lists and lists and lists—of every hot spot.
 But your research shouldn’t stop there.
 Ask your friends and family about places they’ve traveled to and their recommendations.
 Their firsthand experiences are sure to be helpful and just about everyone loves talking about their travel stories, so don’t be nervous asking.

 It’s obviously impossible to become fluent in a foreign language in a month before jetting off overseas.
 While no one will ask you to translate War and Peace while you’re gallivanting through another country, knowing a few words and phrases here and there will definitely be beneficial no matter where you are.